kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 The _exchange_ then only needs to compare the `Set` it gets when it updates the cache with the dependencies of active queries.
 If any queries contains a dependency that has been updated, the `Client` is notified that this query has a new update.
+In other words, the caching logic in Graphcache is completely agnostic to how it's run and could even be used for GraphQL clients other than `urql`.

 ## Graphcache — More than just a normalised cache